elegantchaos/XPkg/README.md

 ## Installation

-**Disclaimer:** XPkg was developed purely for my own use.
+**Disclaimer: XPkg was developed purely for my own use.
 It is under active development and probably has bugs in it.
 It will modify your `.bashrc`, `.zshrc` etc scripts, and although it backs them up, it may break things.
 Please do tell me if it does something wrong, but I can't guarantee to support you, and I definitely won't be held responsible for any damage it does.
-Use XPkg at your own risk!
+Use XPkg at your own risk!**

----

 Running `curl https://raw.githubusercontent.com/elegantchaos/XPkg/master/.bin/bootstrap | bash` should get you up and running.